Evgenia Berkovich: Sentence

 On 8 July 2024, judge Yury Massin sentenced Berkovich and Petriychuk to 6 years in prison.
 The sentence was widely condemned by colleagues from the art world.

 On 15 November 2024, Berkovich announced that she was suspending Daughters of SOSO project and withdrawing all her plays.

 On December 25, 2024, the Court of Appeal commuted Berkovich's sentence, though reducing it by only 5 months.

 On February 6, 2025, Berkovich was transferred to penal colony number 3 in the village of Pribrezhny, Kostroma region.
 By that point, Berkovich had spent more than 600 days in pre-trial detention.

 After the arrest

 While in the colony, Berkovich runs a theatre group and currently works on a play about World War II.
+In March 2026, the director’s mother said that conditions in detention were harsh, that Berkovich was denied the antidepressants prescribed by her doctor, and that she was only allowed 15 minutes of phone calls to her family each month.